 Algerian Eye and Eyelet Sampler Key

-Deanna Hall West is PieceWork’s needlework technical editor; she was previously the editor of The Needleworker magazine.
+Deanna Hall West is a former needlework technical editor for PieceWork and former editor of The Needleworker magazine.

 Originally published November 15, 2019; updated September 26, 2022.